MICS-Lab/scyan/docs/getting_started.md

 ## Installation

+Scyan can be installed on every OS with `pip` or [`poetry`](https://python-poetry.org/docs/).
+The only requirement is to have `python` installed (>=3.8, <3.11).
+Still, we advice to use `python=3.9`, which is the python version for which `scyan` is the more stable.

 !!! note "Advice (optional)"

-    We advise creating a new environment via a package manager (except if you use Poetry).
+    We advise creating a new environment via a package manager (except if you use Poetry, which will automatically create the environment).

-    For instance, you can create a new conda environment:
+    For instance, you can create a new `conda` environment:

     ```bash
     conda create --name scyan python=3.9
     conda activate scyan
     ```

-Scyan can be installed with `pip` or `poetry` if you have python >=3.8, <3.11.
-Choose one of the following, depending on your needs:
+Choose one of the following, depending on your needs (it should take at most a few minutes):

 === "With PyPI"